iTwin/itwinjs-core/docs/learning/backend/ConcurrencyControl.md

 ### Pessimistic Concurrency Control

- To set up an iModel to use the pessimistic concurrency control, specify the ConcurrencyControl.PessimisticPolicy, as follows:
+ To set up an iModel to use the pessimistic concurrency control policy, specify the ConcurrencyControl.PessimisticPolicy, as follows:
  ``` ts
      iModel.concurrencyControl.setPolicy(new ConcurrencyControl.PessimisticPolicy());
  ```